Skip to content

 • Go to Active Directory Users and Computers > domain > Users

-• Right-click splunk user > Properties > Member of > Add > Type Event Log Readers and click Check Names > OK > Apply and OK
+• Right-click splunk user > Properties > Member of > Add > put Event Log Readers and click Check Names > OK > Apply and OK

 image.png

-In the Local Group Policy Editor, navigate to Windows Settings > Security Settings > Local Policies > User Rights Assignment > Allow log on through Remote Desktop Services
+In this lab, RDP configuration was required for the splunk user to login to WS2019 host.
+This step is optional.
+Open Local Group Policy Editor by clicking Run > type gpedit.msc .
+In the Local Group Policy Editor, navigate to Windows Settings > Security Settings > Local Policies > User Rights Assignment > Allow log on through Remote Desktop Services.
+Add user splunk.

 image.png

-In the Local Group Policy Editor, navigate to Computer configuration > Windows Settings > Administrative Templates > Windows Components > Remote Desktop Services > Remote Desktop Session Host > Connections > Allow users to connect remotely by using Remote Desktop Services >Enabled
+In the Local Group Policy Editor, navigate to Computer configuration > Administrative Templates > Windows Components > Remote Desktop Services > Remote Desktop Session Host > Connections > Allow users to connect remotely by using Remote Desktop Services >Enabled.

 image.png